-Several entities review the loans and confirm alignment with eligibility criteria.
-THDA's Single Family Operations Team reviews lenders' applications to ensure compliance.
-THDA's governing Board of Directors confirms that Program Loans meet the required criteria.
-The Board includes the Comptroller of the Treasury, the Secretary of State, the State Treasurer, Commissioner of the Department of Finance and Administration, staff to the Governor, and members representing the real estate, homebuilding and financial services industries, local public housing authorities, local governments and certain nonprofits.
-THDA's Internal Audit Unit periodically reviews single-family Program Loans and prepares reports for the Board of Directors.
+The Single-Family Operations Team reviews lender applications and confirms that HFA Advantage Loans meet the required criteria.
+The Board of Directors sets the criteria for staff to follow and receives regular reports on the program.
+The Board includes the Comptroller of the Treasury, the Secretary of State, the State Treasurer, the Commissioner of the Department of Finance and Administration, staff to the Governor, and members representing the real estate, homebuilding and financial services industries, local public housing authorities, local governments and certain nonprofits.
+The THDA Internal Audit Unit periodically reviews HFA Advantage Loans and prepares reports for the Board of Directors.